Lenovo LaptopLenovo Y40-70

 The bottom case of my Lenovo Y40 has a crack.
 I have searched the internet for a replacement part but can not find one.
 Do you have any suggestions on where I can get one?
 Thanks.

 Mine did the same thing.
 This is my 2nd Lenovo Y series, and both have casing issues.
-The 1st one is desk-bound due to damages to the cables in the hinges after the casing started falling apart.
-For the 2nd one, I bought an accidental warranty (thank god), and sure enough, they had to send it in to get the housing replaced due to cracking and a popped rivet for a screw hole. not to mention my touchpad stopped working in less than 1yr of ownership.
+The 1st one is desk-bound due to damage to the cables in the hinges after the casing started falling apart.
+For the second one, I bought an accidental warranty, and sure enough, they had to send it in to get the housing replaced due to cracking and a popped rivet in a screw hole.
+Not to mention my touchpad stopped working in less than 1 year of ownership.
 The original Y40 they sent me had defective speakers out of the box.
 They hot-plugged it for me at least.
 I think I learned my lesson, not buying another Lenovo quality sucks.
 I just called again today because my touchpad and mouse stopped working… the lady I spoke to was trying to blame the Windows 10 upgrade, which has worked fine for about a month.
 Blah.
 Good luck with yours.
-I suspect you have 2 options use it as is and hope it doesn’t cause harm (like my 1st one), or send it in and $$
+I suspect you have two options: use it as is and hope it doesn’t cause harm (like my 1st one), or send it back.

 Daniel,